Aetas/NeoPixel-Playtime/README.md

 The problem was actually the brightness attribute in the strip.
 The setPixelColor() method actually multiplied the rgb value by the brightness, which I don't touch.
 That means that every time I would adjust the rgb values, setPixelColor() would do whatever the fuck it felt like when I sent the rgb code to it.

+PhatLoop() is, unfortunately, simple and maintainable.
+I dearly wanted to pull an awesome pointer->bit-magic assignment & division implementation to blow yer granny's socks off but it's probably for the best I didn't.
+I would bet a gratuitous sum of money that I wouldn't remember how to maintain that code in a months time.
+Still, it sounds like fun so I might make a separate function that does it.
+It would be a very powerful function to behold.